1. What is “Workers’ Compensation” in Florida?

 The employer must pay compensation or furnish benefits required by the

-Workers’ Compensation Act if the employee suffers an accidental
+Florida Workers’ Compensation Act if the employee suffers an accidental

 compensable injury or death arising out of work performed in the course and